nrasam/nrasam/README.md

 Here's a link to a cool little game I made in P5:<br>https://editor.p5js.org/nrasam/sketches/Owxmtn8ww

 <h2>Videos I Made</h2>
 Here's a link to a cool music video I made.
-It shows rudimentary video editing ability, but more importantly it is meant to show creativity and story-telling ability.<br>
+It shows rudimentary video editing ability, but more importantly it is meant to show my creativity and story-telling ability.<br>
 https://amvnews.ru/index.php?go=Files&in=view&id=11672<br><br>

 Here's a link to a funny Kobo e-reader promotional video I made.<br>